robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

        [Documentation]    Simple documentation
        No Operation

+   Formatting
+       [Documentation]    *This is bold*, _this is italic_  and here is a link: http://robotframework.org No Operation

+   Variables
+       [Documentation]    Executed at ${HOST} by ${USER}
+       No Operation

    Splitting
-       [Documentation]    This documentation is a bit longer and    it has been split into several parts.
+       [Documentation]    This documentation    is split    into multiple columns No Operation
-       No Operation

    Many lines
        [Documentation]    Here we have
        ...                an automatic newline
-       No Operation

-   Formatting
-       [Documentation]    *This is bold*, _this is italic_  and here is a link: http://robotframework.org No Operation

-   Variables
-       [Documentation]    Executed at ${HOST} by ${USER}
        No Operation

 It is important that test cases have clear and descriptive names, and in that case they normally do not need any documentation.
 If the logic